 - Stock agents will be keen to do this for you in the hope that they’ll get your future business.
 You should not pay commission on purchases – vendors pay on stock sold.

 - Check what the commission will be, because it’s a lot more at “stud” sales than ordinary sales.
 It can be double ordinary sale rates.

 - You must give the agent a very clear brief of what is your financial limit, and don’t be surprised when the agent always goes to that limit.

 - When buying (and selling) through a registered Stock and Station Agency, your money should be safe, and you‘ll get the stock delivered after you have paid for them.

 - But always read the small print in the terms and conditions of a livestock contract.
 There are no “guarantees”.
-History shows that in the event of financial problems when companies have had serious financial disaster, farmers are always last to get a share of what little is left.
+History shows that in the event of financial problems when companies have had a serious financial disaster, farmers are always last to get a share of what little is left.